rugendo/Week2-project/README.md

 # GETTING AKAN NAME

 #### The List of Developers
 * Eric Rugendo
 * Mark Carlton

 ## Description
-The project main objective is giving the user their AKAN name according to their date of birth and day of the week
+The project main objective is giving the user their AKAN name according to their gender, date of birth and day of the week.

 ## The live link

 ## Technologies Used
 * HTML